MicrosoftDocs/azure-docs/articles/guidance/guidance-ra-identity-aad.md

 	>[AZURE.NOTE] If you click *Change password*, you will not be allowed to perform this task as this operation must be enabled by an administrator first.
 For more information, see [Getting started with Password Management][aad-password-management].

-### Enable users to run the application by using SSO through AAD
+### Enable on-premises users to run the application by using authentication through AAD

 1. Return to the *ra-aad-onpremise-ad-vm1* domain controller VM.